Shidae/LLM_Agent/README.md

 # Project Title

-This repository demonstrates AI and language model applications using LangChain and OpenAI.
+This project, led by *Markus Lang* or *Coding Crash Courses* demonstrates AI and language model applications using LangChain and OpenAI.
 It covers model interactions, vector indexing, memory management, and agent creation.
 Suitable for beginners and experienced practitioners.
 ## Installation

 Install required packages: